Deliver Access to Information

 Program time to completion:

-The online M.S. in Library and Information Science from St. John’s University gives you the knowledge you need to provide others with access to information where, when, and how they need it.
+The online M.S. in Library and Information Science from St. John’s University empowers you to provide others with access to information where, when, and how they need it.
 You learn to use innovative research tools that are revolutionizing librarianship and the information professions, while building the skills most valued by employers in the field.

 Why St. John’s M.S. in Library and Information Science?